The Call for Abstracts will be open from March 30, 2026, through 11:59 PM (ET) on Monday, May 11, 2026.

-All submitting parties will be notified of the outcome by Friday, July 28, 2025
+All submitters will be notified of the review outcomes by Friday, July 31, 2026.

 Abstract Submission Guidelines